technobotanist/VisStudioUnityCamera/courses/visstudiocameraunreal/index.md

 ---
 layout: unitlist
-title: Visualization Studio Unreal Engine Development Kit
+title: Visualization Gallery Unreal Engine Development Kit
 course: visstudiocameraunreal
 ---

-## Visualization Studio Unreal Engine Development Kit
+## Visualization Gallery Unreal Engine Development Kit

-This course is designed to be an introduction to using a specialized camera system made for the Unreal Engine Editor for use in the [Visualization Studio](https://www.lib.ncsu.edu/spaces/visualization-studio) at D. H. Hill Jr. Library at North Carolina State University.
+This course is designed to be an introduction to using a specialized camera system made for the Unreal Engine Editor for use in the [Visualization Gallery](https://www.lib.ncsu.edu/spaces/visualization-studio) at D. H. Hill Jr. Library at North Carolina State University.

 ---